James Glennon: Career

 Born in Los Angeles, California, Glennon was the son of cinematographer Bert Glennon and script supervisor Mary Coleman.
-Jim started off working in the Warner Bros. mail room where he became close with Jack Warner, being the only mail clerk not afraid of the fiery studio head.
-When a set PA on Gilligan's Island didn't show up for work, Jim was given his first on-set job.
+In 1968, he received a bachelor's degree in filmmaking from UCLA.
+Glennon started off working in the Warner Bros. mail room where he became close with Jack Warner, being the only mail clerk not afraid of the studio head.
+When a set PA on Gilligan's Island didn't show up for work, Glennon was given his first on-set job.
 From there, he aimed to move into camera, like his father.
-Following the advice of Jack Warner, Jim bought a motion picture camera and rented it out, offering his own services as operator and DP for free.
-Thus, Jim initiated his career as a cinematographer with Jaws of Death (1977).
+Following the advice of Jack Warner, Glennon bought a motion picture camera and rented it out, offering his own services as operator and DP for free.
+Thus, Glennon initiated his career as a cinematographer with Jaws of Death (1977).

-Jim continued to work as a camera operator on other cinematographers' films, including The Conversation (1974), Ordinary People (1980), and Altered States (1980), before coming to notice as cinematographer on the groundbreaking El Norte (1983).
-He worked steadily thereafter, including heading the American unit for Return of The Jedi (1983), as DP for all location scenes in the desert and forest (credited as Location Director of Photography).
+Glennon continued to work as a camera operator on other cinematographers' films, including The Conversation (1974), Ordinary People (1980), and Altered States (1980), before coming to notice as cinematographer on El Norte (1983).
+He worked steadily thereafter, including heading the American unit for Return of the Jedi (1983), as DP for all location scenes in the desert and forest (credited as Location Director of Photography).

 He filmed My Wicked, Wicked Ways: The Legend of Errol Flynn (1985), the story of the actor his own father had photographed in four films.

-In 1986 Glennon shot his most famous film Flight of the Navigator.
+In 1986, Glennon shot Flight of the Navigator.
 The film is notable for being one of the first Hollywood films to use extensive computer-generated imagery (CGI) effects.
-Specifically, it was the first use of image-based lighting and an early use of morphing in a motion picture.
+Specifically, it was the first use of reflection mapping and an early use of morphing in a motion picture.

-In 1987, he photographed one of the most striking sequences in Paul Verhoeven's RoboCop, the interior scenes in the steel mill, and was also responsible for a large number of pickup and insert shots, including all the shots showing the robotic thigh-holster.
+In 1987, he photographed a sequence in Paul Verhoeven's RoboCop, the interior scenes in the steel mill, and was also responsible for a large number of pickup and insert shots, including all the shots showing the robotic thigh-holster.